Torridon: Location

 Torridon is on the west coast of Scotland, 109 mi north of Fort William and 80 mi west of Inverness.
-Situated in an area well known to climbers, photographers, wildlife enthusiasts, hikers, and countless visitors from around the world, the surrounding mountains rise steeply to 3,500 ft from the deep sea lochs.
-There is a large hotel, The Torridon, which holds 3 AA Rosettes as well as 5 red stars and is a leading hotel in the UK, a popular public bar (Bo & Muc), and a youth hostel within walking distance.
-The Torridon area is widely acknowledged as having some of the most dramatic mountain scenery in the whole of the British Isles.
+Situated in an area well known to climbers, photographers, wildlife enthusiasts, hikers, and visitors from around the world, the surrounding mountains rise steeply to 3,500 ft from the deep sea lochs.
+There is a hotel, The Torridon, and a youth hostel.